 We visited New Orleans during Mardi Gras, the craziest time to be in the city.
 During those four days, we ate our way through the Big Easy, made a few culinary missteps but overall emerged victorious in our quest for great food!
 So here is my New Orleans dining guide for all your first timers out there or simply those trying to have a good time food wise.
-This is by no means a comprehensive guide because we were there only for a few days and the restaurant scene keeps on evolving as is the norm with any big city.
+This is by no means a comprehensive guide because we were there only for a few days and the restaurant scene keeps on evolving as is the norm with any big city, but you can always start out with this guide on where locals eat in New Orleans.
 For a really in-depth guide to visiting this vibrant city, here is a local’s guide on things to do in New Orleans.
 What this New Orleans dining guide provides is a flavor of the culinary landscape in NOLA, along with the must visits and some tourist traps that should be avoided at all cost.
 I have divided this post into budget dining, must visits, cafes and market places and also pointed out vegetarian choices because we did end up having several vegetarian meals.
 So without further ado, let’s get started!

 New Orleans Dining Guide.
 Must visit restaurants